Loons and Littoral Plants

 Maine Audubon Annual Loon Count, 7:00 a.m.

 Volunteers will use Bearnstows boats, leaving at 7:00 a.m. sharp, and follow an assigned course on the lake.
 On a map provided by the Maine Audubon Society, we will chart the time, location, and number of loons observed.
 We finish the route at 7:30 a.m.
 Please feel welcome to stay for our buffet breakfast following the Loon Count.
-For more information, see the Maine Loon Project and the Loon Count results in 2016.
+For more information, see the Maine Loon Project and the Loon Count 2017.

 Littoral Walk, 9:00 a.m.

 Stay on after breakfast or join us a 9:00 a.m. for a walk along the trails beside the lake and the brook.
 Here there is a vast variety of vegetationaccording to one state forester, more than any other site I have visited.
 Since 1922 the property has been protected, first by Colby biology professor Webster Chester, and then by Bearnstow.

 We have a registered State of Maine Big Tree (an Alleghany service berry), erratic boulders, clay subsoil, ground pines, trailing arbutus, five kinds of native evergreens visible from one vista, a path through ledges, reindeer moss, and lichen used to make lavender dye.

 The Loon Count is a volunteer event, and there is no admission for the Littoral Walk, but please phone to register for both activities, 207-293-2280 (after June 15).
 Those participating in the Loon Count may stay on for breakfast and join the Littoral Walk at 9:00 a.m.
 Or join us for the Walk at 9:00 in the parking lot, and we will proceed from there.
 If we expect you, we will wait for your arrival.